-Freelance writer (with over 100 articles published) specializing in astronomy and the history of spaceflight.
-Publications include Scientific American, Sky & Telescope, and Ad Astra.
+Freelance writer specializing in astronomy, astrobiology and the history of spaceflight with over 300 contributions to books, websites and print magazines including Scientific American and Sky & Telescope.
 Currently a regular contributor to Centauri Dreams and The Space Review.

 A complete bibliography is available here.

 Concord-Carlisle Adult & Community Education Program, Concord, MA – September 1996 to December 2001

 Helmers Publishing, Inc, Peterborough, NH – June 1995 to September 1998

 Member of the Editorial Board of SETIQuest Magazine.
 Regular contributor of popular level articles and technical publication reviews on astronomy, astrobiology, and SETI.